 LASER (Light Amplification by Stimulated Emission of Radiation) was patented in 1960 by Charles Townes and Arthur Schawlow.
 Today we do not capitalize all the letters in the word laser.
 Children can learn how lasers work at: LASER.

 Madagascar celebrates Independence Day.
 It became free from French rule in 1960.
-It is an island off the southeastern coast of Africa, and it is slightly smaller than Texas.
-It is the fourth largest island in the world.
+It is an island, the fourth largest island in the world, off the southeastern coast of Africa.
+It is slightly smaller than Texas.
 It exports coffee, vanilla, and cloves, and about 23 million people live there.
 Antananarivo is the capital.
 Children can learn more at: Madagascar.